ComKinBio/biomassChemistryFoam/README.md

 <!-- Publications -->
 ## Publications

-If you use biomassChemistryFoam in your research, you may want to cite the following papers:
+If you want to use biomassChemistryFoam in your research, you should cite the following papers:

 ### Publications using this repo
 * <a id="1">[1]</a> [Zhang J, Li T, Ström H, et al. Grid-independent Eulerian-Lagrangian approaches for simulations of solid fuel particle combustion[J].
 Chemical Engineering Journal, 2020, 387: 123964.](https://www.sciencedirect.com/science/article/pii/S1385894719333790)